-The Board's composition, in accordance with the recommendations established in the Aldama Report, takes the company's shareholding structure into account, so that it may firmly represent the highest possible percentage of the share capital and protect the general interests of both the Company and its shareholders, while also being granted the degree of independence that is appropriate to the professional practices and requirements of any company.
-The Board's current composition is as follows:

-Abaurre Llorente, Jose Joaquin.
-Aya Abaurre, Jose Luis.
-Benjumea Llorente, Felipe.
-Benjumea Llorente, Javier.
-Gracia Díez, Mercedes.
-Polanco Moreno, Ignacio de Sebastián Gascón, Carlos.
-Terceiro Lomba, Jose B. Villalba Vilá, Daniel.
+The Board's composition, in accordance with the recommendations established in the Aldama Report and in the Unified Code of Corporate Governance of the Listed companies, takes the company's shareholding structure into account, so that it may firmly represent the highest possible percentage of the share capital and protect the general interests of both the Company and its shareholders, while also being granted the degree of independence that is appropriate to the professional practices and requirements of any company.
+The Board's current composition is as follows: Abaurre Llorente, Aya Abaurre, Benjumea Llorente, Gracia Díez, Polanco Moreno, Sebastián Gascón, Terceiro Lomba, Villalba Vilá, Jose Joaquín.
+Jose Luis.
+Felipe.
+Javier.
+Mercedes.
+Ignacio de Carlos.
+José B. Daniel.